agorakit/documentation/docs/install.md

 - Git
 - the ability to run cron jobs

+!!!
+Note
         All those features together are hard to find, so people are obliged to use a VPS and setup everything themselves.
 This is a riskier proposal if you don't know how it works.

         We have been very successful with [Alwaysdata](https://www.alwaysdata.com) shared hosting.

         By the way they host free of charge [the free instance of Agorakit](https://app.agorakit.org).

 # Installation